Ekaterina Yahyaoui

 Research Interests

-She published on these issues extensively in leading international peer-reviewed journals such as European Journal of International Law, Human Rights Quarterly, International Journal of Refugee Law or Law and History Review.
-She is author of five monographs and one edited collection.
-Ekaterina welcomes expressions of interest from potential PhD candidates in any of the above mentioned areas.
-She eagerly supports students' research abilities and shares her experience.
-Her students are recipients of prestigious scholarships and prizes.
+She has published extensively on these issues in leading international peer‐reviewed journals, including the European Journal of International Law, Human Rights Quarterly, the International Journal of Refugee Law and Law and History Review.
+She is the author of five monographs and one edited collection.

 Teaching Interests